sagemath/trac_to_gh/Issue 1676.md

 # Issue 1676: memleak and unused variable in pAdicCappedAbsoluteElement

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1676

 Original creator: wjp